 He is one of Ireland’s most decorated journalist and has built his reputation upon investigations into business and political scandals.

-ICIJ spoke with Sam Smyth about events that have left him feeling ‘betrayed’ and ‘sickened’ fearing for the anonymity of his sources and dismayed over media freedom in his homeland.
+ICIJ first spoke with Sam Smyth in May 2018 about events that have left him feeling ‘betrayed’ and ‘sickened’ fearing for the anonymity of his sources and dismayed over media freedom in his homeland.
+Today, we’re updating the Q&A with the latest news from Ireland.

 My former employers Independent News Media (INM), Ireland’s largest newspaper group and publishers of the national, daily Irish Independent, have potentially allowed access to every email and communication I sent and received over two decades of being an investigative journalist.